galetaire/spahousing/pages/posts/money.md

 ---
-title: Price in various currencies
+title: House in various currencies
 date: 2023-03-01
 description:
 tag: All, Price